• Skip to content

 The child health professionals you talk to at early parenting centres, child and family health centres, and helplines will have plenty of strategies for you to try at home.
 As you start putting these strategies into practice, it can help to keep the following points in mind:

 • Be patient.
-It takes time to get used to new routines, and your baby might cry more or be more difficult to settle initially.
+It takes time to get used to new routines, and your child might cry more or be more difficult to settle initially.
 Make a plan with the professional for how long you’ll try something before deciding that it isn’t working and trying something else.

 • Try to organise back-up when you start new strategies.
 Find out who you can contact for help or emotional support.
 For example, most early parenting centres provide a telephone number for follow-up concerns.
 They have staff who can answer your questions.